caleb221/R4-04-Astromech/README.md

 <img src="https://github.com/caleb221/R4-04-Astromech/blob/main/droidImg/standingLookAtMe.jpg" alt="the droid" width=200 height=300>

 # IN PROGRESS!
 CHECK BACK FOR UPDATES!
+   --> finishing up the .ino control code, but hardware is finished!

+# Description
+ <h2>This is R4-04!</h2> <br>Designed with the R4 Astromech in mind, but getting lost along the way resulted in R4-04, the droid for a galaxy not so far away.<br>
+ This droid hosts its own WiFi network, and anyone in reach can accesss a web server holding a livestream of the IP camera and controls for the droid.<br>
+ The IP of the droid's control server is printed on the bright blue LCD screen.<br>
+ The droid is controlled using websocket communication on the ESP32 and relays information from the user to an Arduino Mega  controlling the motors via I2C commands.
+The Arduino also handles a self balancing routine, adjusting its shoulders with PID so that rougher terrain won't be a problem.<br>
+Along with the motor control, R4-04 also shows information concerning its environment on a second screen.
+The information is obtained via a BME280 Sensor.

 # Hardware / Materials
   AI-Thinker ESP32-CAM <br>
   Arduino Pro Mega 2650 <br>